 Once you have registered profiles into a shared account, you will be able to navigate between profiles by selecting the profile name in the upper right corner and then clicking the Switch Profile option.
 This will open a menu that displays all other profiles within your account.
 Click on the name of the profile you would like to view to switch to that profile.

 When extending or accepting a sharing invitation when you have multiple profiles in your account, you will be asked to choose which profiles you wish share with another user.
 Whether you choose to share one or more of the profiles in your account, you will be able to view the established sharing connection from any profile in your account.
 As an example, if you decide to share only your profile with another 23andMe user, the connection will appear as an option in the Share and Compare feature for all profiles in your account — not just the profile that shared back with that person.

-Because of this functionality, accounts with multiple profiles may see sharing connections in the Share and Compare tool that do not share segments of DNA with each profile in the account.
+Because of this functionality, accounts with multiple profiles may see sharing connections in the Share and Compare feature that do not share segments of DNA with each profile in the account.